iree-org/iree/integrations/tensorflow/README.md

 Pip install editable (recommend to do this in a virtual environment):

 ```
+# All at once:
+pip install -e python_projects/*

+# Or one at a time:
 pip install -e python_projects/iree_tflite
 pip install -e python_projects/iree_xla
 pip install -e python_projects/iree_tf